 Contact.
 Cindy Blume at firstname.lastname@example.org or 575.646.4876, if you have questions, registration inquiries, or require additional information.

-Practical regulatory training for the electric or natural gas local distribution (LDC) industries.
-Both courses are endorsed by NARUC.
+Three separate courses: “The Basics” Practical regulatory training for the electric or natural gas local distribution (LDC) industries and FERC ratemaking for the pipeline industry.

 Registration and Payment Options:

-- Online: Payment options are credit card, check/money order, or we can invoice your organization.
+- Online Registration: Payment options are credit card, check/money order, or we can invoice your organization.

 - Fax, phone or email: Fill out the enrollment form on the last page of the program brochure.
 Follow the instructions on the form for a preferred payment option.